B2Opt: Learning to Optimize Black-box Optimization with Little Budget: Experiments

-\textit{L2O-based methods}.
-L2O-swarm \cite{cao2019learning} is a representative L2O method for BBO.
-We do not compare with \cite{chen2017learning,lange2022discovering} because they require extensive evaluation of expensive objective functions during the training phase.
+\textbf{L2O-based methods}.
+We chose three state-of-the-art L2O-based methods for comparison with B2Opt. \begin{itemize} \item L2O-swarm \cite{cao2019learning}: A representative L2O method for BBO. \item LES \cite{lange2022discovering}: A recently proposed learnable ES.
+It uses a data-driven approach to discover new ES with strong generalization performance and search efficiency. \item LGA \cite{lange2023discovering}: A recently proposed learnable GA that discovers new GA in a data-driven manner.
+The learned algorithm can be applied to unseen optimization problems, search dimensions, and evaluation budgets. \end{itemize}

-We design three B2Opt models, including \textit{3 OBs with WS}, \textit{5 OBs without WS}, and \textit{30 OBs with WS}. \textit{3 OBs with WS} represents that B2Opt has 3 OB modules and these OBs share the weights of each other.
-The parameters of these methods are shown in Appendix \ref{para}.
+\textbf{B2Opt}.
+We design three B2Opt models, including \textit{3 OBs with WS}, \textit{5 OBs without WS}, and \textit{30 OBs with WS}. \textit{3 OBs with WS} represents that B2Opt has 3 OB modules, and these OBs share the weights of each other.
+Each OB consists of 1 SAC, 1 FM, and 1 RSSM.
+In general, B2Opt represents 30 OBs with WS.